Overview

 to better suit your project.

-3. Prepare Sample Sheet
+2. Prepare a Sample Sheet

 sample,fastq_1,fastq_2,replicate,antibody